 9. Discuss these results.

 The urine osmolality is much greater than 100 mOsm/kg and the urine Na+ concentration is much greater than 30 mmol/L- suggests increased ADH (SIADH), but considering situation of hypovolaemia, there is something going on causing renal salt wasting.
-Minerocorticoid deficiency (+/- glucocorticoid deficiency) and diuretic use would need to be excluded.
+Mineralocorticoid deficiency (+/- glucocorticoid deficiency) and diuretic use would need to be excluded.
 Cerebral salt wasting could be possible.

 The cortisol level is in the low normal range, but this needs to be interpreted within the clinical context of a man in a hypovolaemic state, such that this may well be below what would be expected (i.e. it is not against a diagnosis of hypopituitarism with impaired ACTH/adrenal axis).